darkk/redsocks/README.md

 # redsocks – transparent TCP-to-proxy redirector

-Adapted by Snorre to have some bugfixes
+Adapted by Snorre to have some bugfixes:

 * Works with proxies sending multiple authentication requests
 * Added RPM spec file